moble/www_black-holes_org/.github/README.md

 1. You *must* put the file in the `_posts` directory

-2. You *must* name the file starting with the date as `YYYY-MM-DD-awesome_file_name.md` (where you get to pick the awesome name)
+2. You *must* name the file starting with the date as `YYYY-MM-DD-awesome_file_name.md` (where you get to pick the awesome name, but the date should be its actual value)

 3. You *must* start the file with your title — something like this:
     ```